chriskohlbrenner/chriskohlbrenner.github.io/source/_posts/2014-05-28-chat-express-node.markdown

 <u>Translated</u>: Two key features:[^2]

 * "Event-driven": in contrast to a 'thread-based' model, the web server accepts the request, spins it off to be handled, and then goes on to service the next web request.
-This is faster than the traditional thread-based model of web apps, which holds a connection open until it has performed the request and/or whatever other transaction was sent.</li>
+This is faster than the traditional thread-based model of web apps, which holds a connection open until it has performed the request and/or whatever other transaction was sent.
 * "Non-blocking": see "event-driven.
 Because the web server is always accepting requests instead of waiting for read or write operations, it is a non-blocking I/O (input/output).
 That's faster.[^3]

 <h4>Express</h4>